Always From Scratch

 Italian Stuffed Shells with Meat Sauce and Ricotta

-Baked pasta dishes are the godsend of the holidays.
-You can prepare these Italian Stuffed Shells with Meat Sauce a day in advance and it will still be the most delicious dish at the table.
+Baked pasta dishes are the godsend of the holidays like Christmas and Thanksgiving.
+You can prepare these Italian Stuffed Shells with Meat Sauce a day or a month in advance, and it will still be the most delicious dish at the table.

 If you're looking for more family-style recipes like stuffed shells, try our Eggplant Parmigiana, Chicken Scarpariello, or Chicken Francese.